vinhtrinhtud/ColorToolVT2024/README.md

-It is a private programme of Dr. Vinh Trinh, does not correlate his current position of his company or the old companies.
+It is a private program of Dr. Vinh Trinh, does not correlate his current position of his company or the old companies.
 The copyright belongs to him privately.
+It is to calculate/optimize all colour spectra and others like LED and conventional light sources.
+The professional calculates are absolutely different from the current actions and career.
 There are 11 items in the structure of this software including:
 	1-File 			            	2-Setting			    	3-Corner Color TCSs
 	4-Correlations 		      		5-Generate 			6-Corner ISD